Danielle-Campbell92/FoodMood_Frontend/README.md

 Project Management:
 Trello board that is high priority task with designated tasks, one board for tier 2 with designated tasks for each team member, another board for tier 3 that we can assign at random

+Roles:
+Lyndsey: frontend and backend calls for playlist, css styling, seeding for playlist

+Rebekah: mood frontend and backend calls, seeding for mood, css styling

+Darius: recipes frontend and backend calls, seeding for recipes, recipe details, css styling

+Dani: users frontend and backend calling, seeding for the users and saved, mood tracker, css styling